 Bel Age Hotel.
 Jack, Iris, and Dylan are all spending the evening together.
 Iris politely asks Jack how he's enjoying his release from prison, and he tells her he's thankful to have a second chance at freedom.
 They chat amicably about their day, and Dylan remarks to Jack that Iris told him she'd love to start her own school in Hawaii, one that's devoted to spirituality as much as academics.
 Iris says she doesn't have that kind of money, so Dylan offers her up some cash from his pot of millions.
 Iris immediately gets suspicious and snarls at Jack for manipulating Dylan.
 She also realizes that Dylan only spent the day with her so he could butter her up enough to convince her to sign the papers and dissolve his trust.
 Just before she storms out, she yells at Jack for using Dylan to get his grubby hands on his millions, and accuses him of being a father who's only in it for the money.

 The Walsh house.
 Brenda is hunched over the side of her bed, weeping.
-Papa Walsh enters her room to offer her a ride to school, notices her tears and can't think of anything better to say than “hang in there”.
+Papa Walsh enters her room to offer her a ride to school, notices her tears and can't think of anything better to say than "hang in there".
 At that point, she totally loses it and wails that she can't do it - it meaning not hate Dylan and Kelly with the intensity of a thousand suns.
 A helpless Papa Walsh hugs her, and she starts blubbering uncontrollably.
-Between sobs she asks him what she did to deserve this...but Papa Walsh, who doesn't have the heart to tell her that it was probably her general bitchitude that drove Dylan away, just continues to hug her.
+Between sobs she asks him what she did to deserve this...but Papa Walsh, who doesn't have the heart to tell her that it was probably her unbearable bitchitude that slowly chipped at Dylan's soul and drove him away, just continues to hug her.